jgladch/underbar/README.md

 #underbar
 This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).

-This project was worked on with a pair.
+This is a functional reimplementation of the utility functions provided by the underscore.js library.